CyberSal/Cybersecurity-Portfolio/09_Network Protocol Forensics and Threat Hunting/README.md

 ## 📊 Method & Results: Incident Analysis and Evidence Gathering

-*This section documents the structured process used to gather evidence from network captures and system logs (Chapter 17 & 27 Labs).*
+*This section documents the structured process used to gather evidence from network captures and system logs .*

 ### 1. Web Application Exploitation (SQL Injection)